 Apex Legends might play similarly to other battle royales, but before you drop in, you have to select a character from a roster of distinct characters who each have their own unique abilities.
-Each character also has a specific team focus, like defender or attacker.
-Each team is comprised of three different characters, adding an interesting dynamism to coordinating as a team.
+Finding the right composition of these characters is the only way you’re going to climb the Apex Legends ranks.

-Bungie’s looter-shooter Destiny 2 used to be a paid experience, but now the core game is available free to play for all.
+Bungie’s looter-shooter Destiny 2 used to be a paid-for experience, but now the core game is available free-to-play for all.
 Don’t be put off by how long the game has been out, Destiny 2 still has a huge and dedicated player base.
 It combines the great feeling first-person shooting Bungie is known for with story missions, strikes, and raids seen in more traditional MMOs.

 The best thing about Destiny 2 is that it never ends.
 As a live-service game, it constantly receives updates and expansions that add more and more content for you to while away the hours on.
 Bungie’s game will be right up your alley if you love embracing the grind, chasing that high you get when you finally get that hard-won rare drop.

 Just make sure you’re wearing the best Destiny 2 armor when you do those raids, though.